codeguy/php-the-right-way/_posts/03-02-01-Programming-Paradigms.md

 * [Read about Anonymous functions][anonymous-functions]
 * [Read about dynamically invoking functions with `call_user_func_array`][call-user-func-array]

-PHP has long been able to do accomplish higher-order function application through the use of the function [create_function][create-function]; however, this has always been inelegant and error-prone.
+PHP has long been able to accomplish higher-order function application through the use of the function [create_function][create-function]; however, this has always been less-than elegant and error-prone.
 PHP 5.3 introduced [anonymous functions and closures][anonymous-functions].
+Although the
-Although the PHP manual alludes to anonymous functions and closures being synonymous, this is slightly misleading.
+PHP manual alludes to these being synonymous, this is slightly misleading.
 A closure is an anonymous function that is capable of capturing the current run-time state for later use.
-Below are a few examples of anonymous functions and closures used as higher-order functions.
+Below are examples of anonymous functions and closures used for higher-order function application.

 annonymous functions: